graze/standards/standards.md

 ## Git

-1. Repo names MUST be all lowercase with hyphens (-) to separate words where appropriate.
+1. Repo names SHOULD be all lowercase with hyphens (-) to separate words where appropriate.

 ## PHP